consistent-milk12/docs-md/generated_docs/allocator_api2/stable/alloc/index.md

 - `fn allocate(&self, layout: Layout) -> Result<NonNull<[u8]>, AllocError>`

   Attempts to allocate a block of memory.

+  On success, returns a [`NonNull<[u8]>`][NonNull] meeting the size and alignment guarantees of `layout`.

+  The returned block may have a larger size than specified by `layout.size()`, and may or may not have its contents initialized.

+  # Errors

+  Returning `Err` indicates that either memory is exhausted or `layout` does not meet allocator's size or alignment constraints.

+  Implementations are encouraged to return `Err` on memory exhaustion rather than panicking or aborting, but this is not a strict requirement.
+(Specifically: it is *legal* to implement this trait atop an underlying native allocation library that aborts on memory exhaustion.)

+  Clients wishing to abort computation in response to an allocation error are encouraged to call the [`handle_alloc_error`](#handle-alloc-error) function, rather than directly invoking `panic!` or similar.

 - `fn deallocate(&self, ptr: NonNull<u8>, layout: Layout)`

   Deallocates the memory referenced by `ptr`.

+  # Safety

+  * `ptr` must denote a block of memory [*currently allocated*] via this allocator, and
+  * `layout` must [*fit*] that block of memory.

 #### Provided Methods

 - `fn allocate_zeroed(&self, layout: Layout) -> Result<NonNull<[u8]>, AllocError>`

   Behaves like `allocate`, but also ensures that the returned memory is zero-initialized.

+  # Errors

+  Returning `Err` indicates that either memory is exhausted or `layout` does not meet allocator's size or alignment constraints.

+  Implementations are encouraged to return `Err` on memory exhaustion rather than panicking or aborting, but this is not a strict requirement.
+(Specifically: it is *legal* to implement this trait atop an underlying native allocation library that aborts on memory exhaustion.)

+  Clients wishing to abort computation in response to an allocation error are encouraged to call the [`handle_alloc_error`](#handle-alloc-error) function, rather than directly invoking `panic!` or similar.

 - `fn grow(&self, ptr: NonNull<u8>, old_layout: Layout, new_layout: Layout) -> Result<NonNull<[u8]>, AllocError>`

   Attempts to extend the memory block.

+  Returns a new [`NonNull<[u8]>`][NonNull] containing a pointer and the actual size of the allocated memory.
+The pointer is suitable for holding data described by `new_layout`.
+To accomplish this, the allocator may extend the allocation referenced by `ptr` to fit the new layout.

+  If this returns `Ok`, then ownership of the memory block referenced by `ptr` has been transferred to this allocator.
+Any access to the old `ptr` is Undefined Behavior, even if the allocation was grown in-place.
+The newly returned pointer is the only valid pointer for accessing this memory now.

+  If this method returns `Err`, then ownership of the memory block has not been transferred to this allocator, and the contents of the memory block are unaltered.

+  # Safety

+  * `ptr` must denote a block of memory [*currently allocated*] via this allocator.
+  * `old_layout` must [*fit*] that block of memory (The `new_layout` argument need not fit it.).
+  * `new_layout.size()` must be greater than or equal to `old_layout.size()`.

+  Note that `new_layout.align()` need not be the same as `old_layout.align()`.

+  # Errors

+  Returns `Err` if the new layout does not meet the allocator's size and alignment constraints of the allocator, or if growing otherwise fails.

+  Implementations are encouraged to return `Err` on memory exhaustion rather than panicking or aborting, but this is not a strict requirement.
+(Specifically: it is *legal* to implement this trait atop an underlying native allocation library that aborts on memory exhaustion.)

+  Clients wishing to abort computation in response to an allocation error are encouraged to call the [`handle_alloc_error`](#handle-alloc-error) function, rather than directly invoking `panic!` or similar.

 - `fn grow_zeroed(&self, ptr: NonNull<u8>, old_layout: Layout, new_layout: Layout) -> Result<NonNull<[u8]>, AllocError>`

-  Behaves like `grow`, but also ensures that the new contents are set to zero before being
+  Behaves like `grow`, but also ensures that the new contents are set to zero before being returned.

+  The memory block will contain the following contents after a successful call to `grow_zeroed`:
+    * Bytes `0..old_layout.size()` are preserved from the original allocation.
+    * Bytes `old_layout.size()..old_size` will either be preserved or zeroed, depending on the allocator implementation. `old_size` refers to the size of the memory block prior to the `grow_zeroed` call, which may be larger than the size that was originally requested when it was allocated.
+    * Bytes `old_size..new_size` are zeroed. `new_size` refers to the size of the memory block returned by the `grow_zeroed` call.

+  # Safety

+  * `ptr` must denote a block of memory [*currently allocated*] via this allocator.
+  * `old_layout` must [*fit*] that block of memory (The `new_layout` argument need not fit it.).
+  * `new_layout.size()` must be greater than or equal to `old_layout.size()`.

+  Note that `new_layout.align()` need not be the same as `old_layout.align()`.

+  # Errors

+  Returns `Err` if the new layout does not meet the allocator's size and alignment constraints of the allocator, or if growing otherwise fails.

+  Implementations are encouraged to return `Err` on memory exhaustion rather than panicking or aborting, but this is not a strict requirement.
+(Specifically: it is *legal* to implement this trait atop an underlying native allocation library that aborts on memory exhaustion.)

+  Clients wishing to abort computation in response to an allocation error are encouraged to call the [`handle_alloc_error`](#handle-alloc-error) function, rather than directly invoking `panic!` or similar.

 - `fn shrink(&self, ptr: NonNull<u8>, old_layout: Layout, new_layout: Layout) -> Result<NonNull<[u8]>, AllocError>`

   Attempts to shrink the memory block.

+  Returns a new [`NonNull<[u8]>`][NonNull] containing a pointer and the actual size of the allocated memory.
+The pointer is suitable for holding data described by `new_layout`.
+To accomplish this, the allocator may shrink the allocation referenced by `ptr` to fit the new layout.

+  If this returns `Ok`, then ownership of the memory block referenced by `ptr` has been transferred to this allocator.
+Any access to the old `ptr` is Undefined Behavior, even if the allocation was shrunk in-place.
+The newly returned pointer is the only valid pointer for accessing this memory now.

+  If this method returns `Err`, then ownership of the memory block has not been transferred to this allocator, and the contents of the memory block are unaltered.

+  # Safety

+  * `ptr` must denote a block of memory [*currently allocated*] via this allocator.
+  * `old_layout` must [*fit*] that block of memory (The `new_layout` argument need not fit it.).
+  * `new_layout.size()` must be smaller than or equal to `old_layout.size()`.

+  Note that `new_layout.align()` need not be the same as `old_layout.align()`.

+  # Errors

+  Returns `Err` if the new layout does not meet the allocator's size and alignment constraints of the allocator, or if shrinking otherwise fails.

+  Implementations are encouraged to return `Err` on memory exhaustion rather than panicking or aborting, but this is not a strict requirement.
+(Specifically: it is *legal* to implement this trait atop an underlying native allocation library that aborts on memory exhaustion.)

+  Clients wishing to abort computation in response to an allocation error are encouraged to call the [`handle_alloc_error`](#handle-alloc-error) function, rather than directly invoking `panic!` or similar.

 - `fn by_ref(&self) -> &Self`

   Creates a "by reference" adapter for this instance of `Allocator`.

+  The returned adapter also implements `Allocator` and will simply borrow this.

 #### Implementors